-- Malawi has reported its first cases of mpox due to clade Ib MPXV, with no known links with travel to other affected countries, suggesting that community transmission of the strain is already ongoing in the country. - China reported a second case of mpox due to clade la MPXV, linked to travel from the Democratic Republic of the Congo. - This report provides an overview of mpox vaccination in countries in the African Region, where to date more than 662 000 doses of MVA-BN vaccines have been administered in seven countries.
-From the total number of doses, 88% have been administered in the Democratic Republic of the Congo, where vaccination strategy is being revised in light of limited vaccine supply.
+- Australia has reported its first case of mpox due to clade lb MPXV, linked to travel to Thailand.
+Thailand has only reported travel-related cases of mpox due to clade lb MPXV so far. - This report provides an overview of mpox vaccination in countries in the African Region, where to date more than 720 000 doses of MVA-BN vaccines have been administered in seven countries.
+Of all doses, 81% have been administered in the Democratic Republic of the Congo, where microplanning is ongoing to optimize use of the limited vaccine supply with targeted vaccination strategies.